Neighbourhood shopping centres in Montreal: Place Bourassa

 Place Bourassa is a small indoor shopping centre located in the borough of Montréal-Nord, Montreal, at the corner of Lacordaire Boulevard and Henri Bourassa Boulevard.
 The mall has 54 stores, with 265732 sqft and its anchor tenants are Super C and Canadian Tire.

-It opened in 1966 with Steinberg and Hart as anchors.

-The mall expanded on Lacordaire Boulevard with the addition of Zellers which opened on March 10, 1971, the same date as the store at Place Newman.
-35 other stores were added two months later in May 1971.
+Place Bourassa opened in 1966 with tenants such as a Steinberg, Hart and The Royal Bank of Canada.
+It inaugurated as an enclosed shopping mall from the start.
+Place Bourassa was expanded in the spring of 1971, anchored by Steinberg's and Zellers.

 When the Steinberg supermarket company went out of business in 1992, the store was sold to Metro and by 1997, the Metro store was converted to its sister chain Super C.

 During the January 1998 North American ice storm, at least 25% of the roof of the Zellers store collapsed.
 As a result, Zellers announced it would temporarily close 12 of its stores in the province for inspection and roof de-icing.
 The administrators of Place Bourassa closed as well the entire shopping mall for inspection due to the Zellers collapse.

 Ivanhoe and its descendant Ivanhoe Cambridge owned and managed the mall from its construction in 1966 to 2006.
 The mall is currently owned and managed by SmartCentres.

 The Zellers store closed in 2014 is now a Canadian Tire.

-Place Frontenac

-Place Frontenac is a small indoor mall located next to the Frontenac metro station.
-The shopping centre is attached to a residential rental development called Tours Frontenac.
-Some of the tenants include an IGA supermarket, a Familiprix pharmacy and a McDonald's restaurant.
-There are proposals and discussions being held to redevelop the property.